-Greta is educated, trained and in some cases certified in a wide-array of child therapy techniques, some of which include: Play Therapy, Mindfulness, Cognitive-Behavioral, Role-Playing, Art Therapy, Family Therapy, and Distress Tolerance Skill Building.
+CCC's child therapists are trained and certified in a wide-array of child therapy techniques, some of which include: Play Therapy, Mindfulness, Cognitive-Behavioral, Role-Playing, Art Therapy, Family Therapy, and Distress Tolerance Skill Building.
 These techniques are research based and have been proven to be effective as the gold standard for solving some of the most difficult child and teen related psychological challenges.

-Greta is an expert child psychotherapist whose education, training, and experience enables her to help children, some as young as three years old, with Impulse Control Deficit, Autism Spectrum, Sensory Integration, Attention Deficit Hyperactivity and Communication Disorders.
-The very long list of childhood specific disorders she provides counseling services for continues with: Major Depression, Developmental Delays, Selective Mutism, Separation Anxiety, Childhood Anxiety, Rumination, Social Communication and Attachment Disorders.
+The CCC therapists work with children as young as three years old.
+Problem areas include: Impulse Control Deficit, Autism Spectrum, Sensory Integration, Attention Deficit Hyperactivity, Communication Disorders, Major Depression, Developmental Delays, Selective Mutism, Separation Anxiety, Childhood Anxiety, Rumination, Social Communication and Attachment Disorders.

-In addition to psychotherapeutic techniques, Greta uses specific strategies and tools to reach into her client's world in order to better understand what they cannot say or are unable to say.
-These approaches help to identify and solve problems that are beyond their capacity to solve by themselves.
-Some of the tools include: therapeutic games, traditional toys and games, art supplies, sensory tools such as: rice tray; fidgets; & mind jars, puppets, dolls and doll house play, as well as evaluations and assessments for executive functioning, depression, anxiety, social skills and ADHD.
+CCC child therapists use specific strategies and tools to reach into their client's world to better understand what they cannot say or are unable to say.
+Some of the tools include therapeutic games, traditional toys and games, art supplies and sensory tools including rice trays, fidgets, mind jars, puppets, dools and doll house play.
+Some provide evaluations and assessments for executive functioning, depression, anxiety, social skills and ADHD.

-Greta not only connects and forms highly therapeutic relationships with her younger clients, she also facilitates a bond with their parents.
-By including the parents in the treatment process, she maximizes the potential for positive outcomes.
-Whenever possible, she seeks weekly updates; via email, phone and/or in person.
-They touch base after each session to include them in helping their child follow-through on their weekly goal at home.
-Examples of her home based assignments include, journaling, behavior modification, practice in the expression of feelings versus acting out, or the utilization of anger management techniques.
+Our child therapists not only connect and form highly therapeutic relationships with their younger clients, they also facilitate a bond with their parents.
+By including the parents in the treatment process, they maximize the potential for positive outcomes.
+Whenever possible, they provide weekly updates via email, phone and/or in person.